Material Safety Data Sheet

 Appearance: slight clear yellow liquid.
 Flash Point: 87 deg C.

+Danger!
+Corrosive.
+Causes eye and skin burns.
 Causes digestive and respiratory tract burns.
-Combustible liquid
+Combustible liquid and vapor.
+Moisture sensitive.

 Target Organs: None known.